-43 This research question is not new, of course - see Andreoni and Vesterlund (2001), for instance.
+$^{^{35}}$ This research question is not new, of course - see Andreoni and Vesterlund (2001), for instance.
 The proposed approach allows for a more detailed investigation of this issue, though.
 And it is suitable to be integrated in large-scale experiments (as shown by Hedegaard et al. 2011).

-Acknowledgements: I am grateful to Uwe Dulleck, Ernst Fehr, Anita Gantner, Morten Hedegaard, Steffen Huck, Ricci Hule, Georg Kirchsteiger, Rupert Sausgruber, Matthias Sutter and Jean-Robert Tyran for helpful suggestions and comments, and to Dominik Erharter and Tanja Hörtnagel for excellent research assistance.
-I also thank the audience at the 2010 Thurgau Experimental Economics Meeting as well as seminar participants at the University of Zürich for helpful comments.
+Acknowledgements: I am grateful to Uwe Dulleck, Ernst Fehr, Anita Gantner, Morten Hedegaard, Steffen Huck, Ricci Hule, Christopher Kah, Georg Kirchsteiger, Rupert Sausgruber, Matthias Sutter and Jean-Robert Tyran for helpful suggestions and comments, and to Dominik Erharter and Tanja Hörtnagel for excellent research assistance.
+I also thank the audience at the 2010 Thurgau Experimental Economics Meeting as well as the participants of a research seminar at the University of Zürich for helpful comments.
+Special thanks are due to an Associate Editor and two anonymous referees for their extremely constructive comments and suggestions.
 Part of this research was conducted while I was visiting the Queensland University of Technology and I thank its School of Economics and Finance for its great hospitality.
-Financial support from the Austrian Science Foundation (FWF) through grant numbers P-20796 and P-22669 and from the Austrian National Bank (OeNB Jubiläumsfonds) through grant number 13602 is gratefully acknowledged.
+Financial support from the Austrian Science Foundation (FWF) through grant number P-20796 and P-22669 and from the Austrian National Bank (OeNB Jubiläumsfonds) through grant number 13602 is gratefully acknowledged.